Using the best VPN can bring countless benefits – but what if you want to use a VPN on something that doesn’t natively support it?

 As we previously mentioned, the most popular reason for using a virtual router is to allow VPN connections to be used by devices that don’t support VPN natively.
 That might be for unblocking regional Netflix content, but that’s not the only reason.

 Many people use devices like their PlayStation as their main Internet browsing device.
-While you can use something called Smart DNS to access different content on PS4 and PS5, that doesn’t provide the anonymity a true VPN does.
-However, connect your game console to a virtual router with a VPN active, and you’ll have all the anonymity and security benefits a VPN can provide as well.
+While you can use something called Smart DNS to access different content on PS4 and PS5, that doesn’t provide the anonymity a true PS4 VPN or Smart TV VPN does.
+However, connect your device to a virtual router with a VPN active, and you’ll have all the anonymity and security benefits a VPN can provide as well.

 What is a virtual router – in a nutshell